Malga-Vision/SP-classification-ESAOTE/README.md

 > This folder contains the 2D implementation of the SonoNet-16/32/64 model.
 >> - **_models.py_**: defines the SonoNet2D class.
 The number of features in the hidden layers of the network can be
 >> set by choosing between 3 configurations (16, 32, and 64).
 The network may be used in "classification mode."
->> (the adaptation layer gives the output) or for "feature extraction" (no adaptation layer is defined and the
+>> (the adaptation layer gives the output) or for "feature extraction" (no adaptation layer is defined, and the
->> output is the set of features in the last convolutional layer): this last functionality is achieved by setting the
+>> output is the set of features in the last convolutional layer.
+This last functionality is achieved by setting the
 >> _features_only_ parameter to True (useful to check on which image parts the network is focusing its attention).
 >> Finally, by setting the _train_classifier_only_ parameter to True, it is possible to freeze learning in all
 >> convolutional layers (only the adaptation layer will be trained).